 The Ganges (Ganga in Hindi) is one of the most sacred rivers in India.
 People come from all over the country to give offerings and to wash away their sins.
 There 4 main sites considered the most holy; the source of it at the Gaumukh Glacier and the cities of Rishikesh, Haridwar and Varanasi.
-We visited all 4 of these important sites.
+We visited all 4 of these important sites, and in this post we’ll take you on a hike to the Source of the Ganges as well as the vibrant city of Rishikesh.

 Hindus believe in reincarnation and that their actions in this life result in their position in their next life.
 The legend of the Ganges River is that the Goddess Ganga lived in heaven and was sent to earth to liberate souls from this continuous cycle of reincarnation.
 Ganga was insulted by this order and she went to earth kicking and screaming, saying that instead of saving souls, she’d wipe away the earth.
 As she landed on earth she fell on the hair of Shiva, a Hindu God.
 His hair not only cushioned her fall but also changed her attitude.
 Ganga then pledged to purify all souls who came in contact with her resulting in the mass number of Hindus that go on pilgrimages to touch the Ganges.

 In the summer there are thousands of pilgrim trekkers each day, but with the cooler fall weather, the trail was much less busy.
 The ones we did see were struggling as they are not used to hiking and for many this is the first hike they’ve ever done.
 A few even rode on horseback.
-But they continued, determined to see the glacier.
+Even with their struggles, the all managed to continue, determined to see the glacier.
 In the summer there are many dhabas for the pilgrims to stop for a rest and a cup of chai, but in the autumn we saw only one open.
 The first night was cold at about -5°C but the second and third night felt like a Canadian winter.
 The temperature went down to between -10 and -15°C. We really felt sorry for the pilgrims who came straight from Delhi or further south where the overnight low would be in the 20s.

 The view from our first campsite was amazing.
 We could see the 3 peaks of the impressive Bhagirathi 1, 2, 3 standing proudly at the end of the valley.
 It made for a stunning view and we were very excited to continue our trek the next day.

-As we climbed higher up the valley the next day, Bhagirathi’s appearance changed as the sun moved across its face throughout the day.
+As we climbed higher up the valley the next day, the sun moved across the face of Bhagirathi, changing its appearance.
 The high peak of Meru North and other peaks in the range also started to become visible over the rocky ridge to our side.
+We didn’t expect such stunning views on this hike.

-We continued trekking and after 10 minutes we arrived at the toe of the Gaumukh Glacier and the start of the Ganges River.
-Above we could see the two mountains of Shivling and Bhagirathi.
+We didn’t turn around, though and after 10 minutes, we arrived at the toe of the Gaumukh Glacier and the start of the Ganges River.
+Above we could see the two mountains Shivling and Bhagirathi.
 Our main objective though was to reach the meadow of Tapovan which is above the glacier.
 Our guide tried to make us cross the river over ice and snow covered rocks.
 He said the trail was on the other side up a steep, loose gully with a lot of rock fall.
 We didn’t believe him and think he was trying to get us to turn around.
-Instead we followed the well-marked rugged trail across the glacier which went over large boulders, glacier ice and small crevasses.
+Instead, we followed the well-marked rugged trail across the glacier which went over large boulders, glacier ice and small crevasses.

 The final stage was to hike up to the top of the ridge.
-It was a steep 300m climb but when were reached the top, the view was breathtaking.
+It was a steep 300m climb, but when were reached the top, the view was breathtaking.
 Tapovan meadow has an unbelievable 360° view of the most gorgeous granite spires towering above.
+We had never imagined such a spectacular scene above the glacier.

 Rishikesh seems to bring out many different types of eccentric characters.
 We saw everything from ear cleaners to real and fake sadhus to hippies and religious pilgrims.
 Sadhus are holy men who have given up all earthy possessions to commit to a life spiritual discipline to achieve moksha.
 Some are authentic like the Baba we met in Tapovan, but many are homeless people who dress up with makeup and wild dreadlocks.
 They charge a fee for tourists to take their pictures.